Task-Based Core-Periphery Organisation of Human Brain Dynamics: Materials and Methods

-Optimisation of multilayer modularity (\ref{eq:Qml}) yields a partition of the brain regions into communities for each time window.
-To measure changes in the composition of communities across time (i.e., across experimental blocks), we defined the \emph{flexibility} $f_{i}$ of a node $i$ to be the number of times that a node changed modular assignment throughout the set of time windows represented by the multilayer network \cite{Bassett2011b}.
-We normalised this number by the total number of changes that were possible (i.e., by the number of consecutive pairs of layers in the multilayer framework).
+Optimization of multilayer modularity (\ref{eq:Qml}) yields a partition of the brain regions into communities for each time window.
+To measure changes in the composition of communities across time (i.e., across experimental blocks), we defined the \emph{flexibility} $f_{i}$ of a node $i$ to be the number of times that a node changed community assignment throughout the set of time windows represented by the multilayer network \cite{Bassett2011b} normalized by the total number of changes that were possible (i.e., by the number of contiguous pairs of layers in the multilayer framework, which in this study ranged from $4$ to $10$; see Table S2).
 We then defined the flexibility of the entire network as the mean flexibility over all nodes in the network: $F = \frac{1}{N} \sum_{i=1}^{N} f_{i}$.
+To examine the relationship between brain network flexibility and learning, we confined ourselves to the two EXT (i.e., extensively trained) sequences, in which learning occurs more rapidly than in MOD and MIN sequences.
+We therefore estimated flexibility from the multilayer networks constructed from blocks of the two EXT sequences in the first scanning session.